Photo: Ella Carlefalk

 We usually have more applicants than places on our study programmes.
 Applicants accepted onto our courses are selected on the basis of the material we ask you to submit; for courses we sometimes ask you to send us samples of your work, or we call you to an interview.
 The form of the admission assessments depends on which course you apply for.

 It is possible to apply for financial aid for these studies (studiestöd in Swedish).
 You can read more about this on the CSN website.
 Studying a course is free of charge if you are a Swedish or EU citizen or if you have a permit to reside in Sweden for a purpose other than studying.
-Other students are obliged to pay tuition fees, we have some possibilities to offer grants to cover the fee.
+Other students are obliged to pay tuition fees.
 The applicable tuition fees are stated on the webpages of the respective courses.